betfair-datascientists/betfair-datascientists.github.io/src/modelling/greyhoundDatathon.md

 ### Historic Data

 Registrants will be provided with a link for a historic dataset from the Topaz API.
-Updates will be posted here weekly leading up to the competition and daily during the competition.
+Updates will be added to the folder provided in the registration email

 Registrants with a Topaz API key can utilise the code below: